Part IV Govern It Safe Evolution

 Human as Supreme Court; Break-Glass; Kill Switches

-Even with robust automated guardrails, there are times when human intervention is absolutely essential.
+Some decisions stay explicitly human.
 These are the “Supreme Court” moments, the break-glass procedures, and the kill switches.

 Human as Supreme Court